murabus/murabus/content/authors/admin/_index.md

 </br ></br > Welcome!
 I am a first-gen PhD Candidate in Political Science at [Maxwell School of Citizenship and Public Affairs](https://www.maxwell.syr.edu/academics/political-science-department), [Syracuse University](https://www.syracuse.edu).
 Since August 2024, I am working as the inaugural graduate research assistant at Syracuse University's recently established [Institute for Democracy, Journalism, and Citizenship](https://idjc.syracuse.edu) in Washington, D.C.

 I am a student of American Politics, Comparative Politics and Methodology.
-I study political behavior, political communication, public opinion, elections, and methodology.
 I enjoy teaching and collaborating.
-I believe in exposure through collaboration, and I am a proponent and practitioner of establishing strong connections with students.
+I believe in exposure through collaboration, in the value of interdisciplinary work, and I am a proponent and practitioner of establishing strong connections with students.
 I try to be active in the conference circuit.
 In addition to Turkish, I speak Russian.

 Outside of the work that I love, cars, travelling, and archaeology are three primary things that continue to fascinate me.
 Specifically, I am interested in late-model classic cars, the transition from paleolithic to neolithic eras, and civilizations of the Old World.